rombrew/phobia/README.md

   with inline or low-side placement.

 * Terminal voltage measurements (TVM):
-	* In SVPWM operation it is used to reduce the effect of Dead-Time distortion.
+	* Compensation of the voltage distortion caused by Dead-Time insertion.
 	* BEMF tracking to get smooth start when motor is already running.
 	* Self test of the power stages integrity.
 	* Self test of bootstrap retention time.